markjprice/cs12dotnet8/docs/sql-server/README.md

 > The `Data Source` can have many different values, as shown in the [Data source aka server name](#data-source-aka-server-name) section.

-8.	the `Northwind.DataContext.SqlServer`` project, add a class file named `NorthwindContextExtensions.cs`.
+8. In the `Northwind.DataContext.SqlServer` project, add a class file named `NorthwindContextExtensions.cs`.
 Modify its contents to define an extension method that adds the Northwind database context to a collection of dependency services, as shown in the following code:
 ```cs
 using Microsoft.Data.SqlClient; // To use SqlConnectionStringBuilder.
 using Microsoft.EntityFrameworkCore; // To use the UseSqlServer method.